ucla/foundation-sites/README.md

 ## Setup

+### New Project

+We recommend using https://github.com/ucla/foundation-zurb-template for static sites and application prototypes.

+### Existing Project

-To get going with UCLA Branded Foundation, run the following command in a directory/folder of your choice.
+To get going with UCLA Branded Foundation in an existing project, run the following command in a directory/folder of your choice.

 `git submodule add https://github.com/ucla/foundation-sites.git /`